dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 	FROM nodes_tags) as t
 WHERE key = 'sport'
 GROUP BY value
-ORDER BY "Favourites" DESC
+ORDER BY "Favorites" DESC
 LIMIT 10
 ```

 ### Top 10 Office Buildings
-Favourite office buildings for the given dataset
+Favorite office buildings for the given dataset

 Offices | Types
 ------------ | -------------